denheck/skeletonkey/README.md

-# lockbox
+# skeletonkey
-Simple password storage
+Simple password storage and retrieval

 ## Changelog

+### 0.7.0
+Add bash completion script
+Make gem
+Rename to skeletonkey

 ### 0.6.1
 Users now get an error message instead of an exception when adding an empty password